 For Stanley, Muriel and every other lonely older person, loneliness doesn’t need to be a way of life.
 This blog shows how easy it is to find the connections that could make a difference for a lonely older person, but the question for everyone working in older people’s care services is, who is making those connections?

 *Names changed to protect identities.

 Beth Britton is an award-winning content creator, consultant, trainer, mentor, campaigner and speaker who is an expert in ageing, health and social care https://www.bethbritton.com.

 To find out more about Promedica24’s live-in care, please call 0800 086 8686 or email email@example.com

-Excellent home care reviews for Promedica24 has won the live-in care provide an award, recognised as one of the top […]Read more
+Excellent home care reviews for Promedica24 has won a live-in care provider award for the Hampshire and Dorset region.
+The company […]Read more

 Request a call back

 To find out more or speak to your local Promedica24 representative, please fill in our contact form.

 One of our representatives will be in touch shortly to discuss your requirements